(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - 70% of college graduates (over 44 million Americans) have student loan debt averaging over $37,000.
 Read: Setting Up Your Financial Life After College

-- In a 2017 survey by CareerBuilder, 78% of full-time workers reported living paycheck to paycheck, and 56% said they were “in over their heads” regarding debt.
+- In a survey by CareerBuilder, 78% of full-time workers reported living paycheck to paycheck, and 56% said they were “in over their heads” regarding debt.

-Ways That Stress Affects Your Health
+Ways Stress Affects Your Health

 The pressure you are feeling might be a short-term issue.
 But there is also a chance you're struggling with chronic stress, and you don't even realize it.

 Stress Impacts Your Physical Health

 It may be causing the migraines or headaches you're experiencing.
 Or they could be the result of grinding your teeth or clenching your jaw due to stress.

-If you have chronic sleep problems, you could increase the chance of having severe health issues including obesity, cardiovascular disease, diabetes, and more.
+If you have chronic sleep problems, you could increase the chance of having severe health issues, including obesity, cardiovascular disease, diabetes, and more.

 If you struggle to sleep, you might drink a lot of coffee to stay alert during the day.
 High caffeine levels can impact your ability to sleep at night.
 This creates a cycle of poor sleep and the need for even more caffeine.

 Foods loaded with refined sugars and saturated fats might make you feel better for a few minutes – but they're foods high in calories and low in nutrients, not choices promoting good health.

-The more stress you face, the more you might drink or smoke (or both) as ways to deal with your problems.
+The more stress you face, the more you might drink or smoke (or both) as a way to deal with your problems.

-All of these physical ailments can add to your stress level and financial concerns if you need to take time off work, for doctors' appointments, medical tests, physical therapy, or take over-the-counter and prescription medications.
+All of these physical ailments can add to your stress level and financial concerns if you need to take time off work for doctors' appointments, medical tests, physical therapy, or take over-the-counter and prescription medications.